-Like the internet online streaming websites were used heavily in New Zealand during the lockdown and some of us signed up to more streaming services than we would like.
-Below are a couple of websites showing the available paid and free streaming services available in New Zealand:
+Like the internet, online streaming websites were used heavily in New Zealand during the lockdown and some of us signed up for more streaming services than we would like.
+Below are a couple of websites showing the paid and free streaming services available in New Zealand:

 Sky tv is a good option if you want all of your tv, news, movies and sport all in one place, however this does come at a cost.

 If you are upgrading your TV most Smart TV’s come with the streaming apps pre-loaded so you can have a look and see which.

 Not upgrading your TV?

 You can get a chrome cast for about $60 which enables you to play any program, movie, or sport on a device and then cast it on your TV.
 This is a great cost-effective way of getting streaming services without having to upgrade your TV.
 It does pay to check that your current TV is compatible with a Chrome Cast.